fivearm/Phase_4_Project/README.md

 ## Methods

 ### Zip Code Selection
-To create the dataset used for zip code selection, the Zillow and Realtor.com datasets were merged on zip code and record dates.
-In order to select the zip codes that would yeild the largest ROI, we considered both market and housing characteristics.

 For market evaluation, we considered the average pending ratio and average number of days a listing is on the market for.
 Pending ratio is the ratio of number of listings pending (listings that have accepted an offer) divided by the total number of active listings for a given month.
 For listing evaluation, we considered the average house value and the number of listings that underwent a price increase.